Can Too Much Sun Lead to Hair Loss?

 Can Sun Rays Cause Hair Loss?

-So, are there instances where the tale is true, and the sun does cause hair loss?
+So, are there instances when the sun does cause hair loss?

 The claim that direct sunlight causes hair loss is false.
-Getting some sun is actually beneficial for your hair.
+On the contrary, getting some sun is beneficial for your hair.
 You can, however, get too much of a good thing.
 Just as overexposure to the sun’s UV rays causes skin damage, it also ages your scalp and slows hair growth.

 A sunburned scalp is an unhappy scalp, and an unhappy scalp will not produce healthy hair.
 Too much sun can damage the hair’s cuticles and break down keratin, the protein that makes up 95 percent of your hair.
 This results in dry, dull, and brittle hair with poor growth.